mmatyas/pegasus-docs/docs/themes/example-simple.md

 ### Game list

 This is going to be actually the most complex piece of the theme.
-The games for the currently selected collection can be accessed via `api.currentCollection.games`, with `games.model` being the list of games, `games.current` the currently selected game (also available as `api.currentGame`) and `games.index` the index of the selected element.
+The games for the currently selected collection can be accessed via `api.currentCollection.gameList`, with `gameList.model` being the list of games, `gameList.current` the currently selected game (also available as `api.currentGame`) and `gameList.index` the index of the selected element.
 The index can be set manually to a number, or changed by the increment/decrement functions, similarly to the collections.

 Returning to the `menu` Rectangle, I add a ListView after the logo, first setting just the dimensions: